San Diego Brain Injury Attorney

 Across the United States, brain injuries occur every 23 seconds.
 In San Diego County alone there are more than 11,000 brain injuries every year.
 These injuries cause incredible difficulties for victims as well as a significant financial strain on the country’s economy.
 Traumatic brain injuries cost more than $56 billion every year, and more than five million American citizens currently live with a permanent disability due to a brain injury.

 Not all brain injuries are readily apparent, even when caused by an accident with an obvious head injury.
 An accident victim who has had a closed head injury may not feel symptoms of brain injury immediately.
-Certain symptoms of brain injury should prompt an immediate evaluation for brain damage, and a subsequent call to an San Diego brain injury lawyer.
+Certain symptoms of brain injury should prompt an immediate evaluation for brain damage, and a subsequent call to an local accident lawyer.

 Some symptoms include: